Alrysc/onb_docs/docs/onb_overview/entities/index.md

 artifact:set_team(player:get_team())
 ```

-You won't do this often, because most you will give most Entities a Team when you
+You won't do this often, because you will give most Entities a Team when you
 create them.

 !!! warning "Changing Player Teams"
     You will usually not want to change an Entity's Team after it has spawned.
 For
     Players, this is even more true.
 A battle ends when one Team has no members left,
-    so swapping the Player's team might end the battle.
+    so swapping the Player's team might end the battle if doing so causes their old
+    Team to be empty.

 #### Default Team